Unwind Operator

 7. | Save your module. |

-Notice that there are more rows in the After Unwind array than in the Before Unwind array.
+Notice that there are more rows in the After Unwindarray An array is a type of object that stores one or more data types.
+Data types supported in arrays include numbers, strings, and objects. than in the Before Unwind array.
 Some rows of the original array had two "types" values.
-For example, look at row two of the Before array ("Edgewater").
+For example, look at row two of the Before Unwind array "5th Avenue".
 Its "types" value is an array with two rows.
-Then, they separated into row two and row three in the After array.
-That way, each row of the After array only has a single "types" value.
+After unwinding the data, the "types" array separates into row two and row three as displayed in the After Unwind array.

 How Unwind Works on Different Arrays